 Having a mental illness or disability doesn’t automatically mean a person can’t make their own medical decisions.
 Even people with a legal representative (mandatary, tutor or curator) might be able to make certain medical decisions on their own.
 Also, refusing treatment that could be beneficial doesn’t necessarily mean someone can’t make medical decisions on their own.

 When deciding whether a patient can make medical decisions, the doctor must evaluate whether the patient can understand these things:

 - the nature and purpose of the treatment

 - the advantages and risks of the treatment

 - the risks of not having the treatment

-- The person who can give substituted consent is refusing to give it for no good reason.
+- the person who can give substituted consent refuses to consent for no good reason

-- The incapable patient is clearly refusing care required for his or her health.
+- the patient clearly refuses care required for his health